martinscheffler/qtentity/README.md

 When a property is of type QVariantMap its entries are shown as properties themselves:

 ![Property Group](doc/propertygroup.png "Property Group")

+This can be used for vector types.
+Just use a QVariantMap with three entries for x, y and z.

 Properties of type QVariantList are shown as editable lists: